Hamburger

 Limited partnership (Sociedad en Comandita Simple y por Acciones)

-Through an ordinary or extraordinary partnership board meeting with the vote of all managing partners and the vote of a plural number of limited partners or share limited partners that represent at least half of the company's capital.
+Through an ordinary or extraordinary partnership board meeting with the vote of all managing partners and the vote of a plural number of limited partners or share limited partners that represent at least 1/2 of the company's capital.

-Limited liability company (Sociedad de Responsabilidad Limitada)
+Limited liability partnership (Sociedad de Responsabilidad Limitada)

 Through an ordinary or extraordinary partnership board meeting with a positive vote of at least 70 percent of the partners.